foglienimatteo/GaPSE.jl/docs/src/PlaneParallelApprox.md

 end
 ```

+# The Plane Parallel Approximation

-# The GNC Doppler TPCF in the Plane Parallel Approximation
+## The GNC Doppler TPCF in the Plane Parallel Approximation

 ```@docs
 GaPSE.ξ_PPDoppler_L0